-Add the basil straight into the blender with the soup – minimum cooking means maximum flavour.
+Add the parsley straight into the blender with the soup.
+For this delicate herb, minimum cooking means maximum flavour.

 Cook time: 30 minutes

-In a medium pot on medium heat, sweat the onions, fennel and carrot in a little oil for 5 to 6 minutes.
+In a medium pot on medium heat, sweat the onions, fennel and carrot in a little oil for 3 minutes.
 Add the garlic, a pinch of salt and a pinch of sugar, then cook for another minute.

 Once the onions are translucent and the garlic is just starting to brown, add the tomatoes and stir well.
-Add the water and cook for about 15 minutes, taste and add more salt, if needed.
+Add the water, soup stock and cook for about 15 minutes, taste and add more salt, if needed.

-Once the soup is ready, remove from the heat and add the basil leaves.
+Once the soup is ready, remove the bay leaf, then take it off the heat and add the parsley leaves.
 Blend for at least a minute, until very smooth.
 You may need to add a little more water.

-Serve soup sprinkled with dukkah and garlic bread on the side.
+Serve the soup sprinkled with dukkah and with garlic bread on the side.